8ladimirovi4/AIT_frontend/README.md

 ## AIT_lessons

 This repository contains tutorials on web development using HTML, CSS, JavaScript, TypeScript, and React.

+Lessons at branches

 # Installation
 To install the necessary dependencies, run the command: